MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/oidc-1-0-authentication.md

     1. `SPS-ClaimID`

-        During the synchronization, you must pick which unique identity property in the source will be mapped to the “`SPS-ClaimID`” property in the User Profile Application service.
-We suggest using “Email” or “User Principal Name” for the “`SPS-ClaimID`”.
+        During the synchronization, you must pick which unique identity property in the source will be mapped to the `SPS-ClaimID` property in the User Profile Application service.
+We suggest using “Email” or “User Principal Name” for the `SPS-ClaimID`.
 The corresponding “IdentifierClaim” value needs to be set when token issuer is created from the [New-SPTrustedIdentityTokenIssuer](/powershell/module/sharepoint-server/new-sptrustedidentitytokenissuer) cmdlet.

-        For AD Import synchronization, the “**Central Administration -> Application Management -> Manage service applications -> User Profile Service Application -> Manage User Properties**” UX will allow administrators to edit the `SPS-ClaimID` to indicate which property in the source identity provider should be synchronized to `SPS-ClaimID`.
-(The display name of this property is “**Claim User Identifier**” in the UX, and it can be customized to other display names by the administrator.)
-For example, if email is to be used as the `SPS-ClaimID`, “**Claim User Identifier**” should be set to “Email” in this UX.
+        For AD Import synchronization, **Central Administration -> Application Management -> Manage service applications -> User Profile Service Application -> Manage User Properties** will allow administrators to edit the `SPS-ClaimID` to indicate which property in the source identity provider should be synchronized to `SPS-ClaimID`.
+(The display name of this property is **Claim User Identifier** in the UX, and it can be customized to other display names by the administrator.)
+For example, if email is to be used as the `SPS-ClaimID`, **Claim User Identifier** should be set to “Email”.

         :::image type="content" source="../media/SPS-ClaimID-1.png" alt-text="SPS-ClaimID-1":::
         :::image type="content" source="../media/SPS-ClaimID-2.png" alt-text="SPS-ClaimID-2":::
         :::image type="content" source="../media/SPS-ClaimID-3.png" alt-text="SPS-ClaimID-3":::

-        For MIM synchronization, it is done by mapping “Email” or “User Principal Name” to “`SPS-ClaimID`” in the MIM database to the SharePoint User Profile Application service agent:
+        For MIM synchronization, it is done by mapping “Email” or “User Principal Name” to `SPS-ClaimID` in the MIM database to the SharePoint User Profile Application service agent:
-        - In the MIM synchronization Service Manager, select the agent and open the “**Configure Attribute Flow**” UX.
-You can map “**mail**” to “`SPS-ClaimID`”.
+        - In the MIM synchronization Service Manager, select the agent and open the **Configure Attribute Flow**.
+You can map **mail** to `SPS-ClaimID`.

         :::image type="content" source="../media/SPS-ClaimID-4.png" alt-text="SPS-ClaimID-4":::

-    1. “`SPS-ClaimProviderID`” and “`SPS-ClaimProviderType`”.
+    1. `SPS-ClaimProviderID` and `SPS-ClaimProviderType`

-        For AD Import synchronization, these two properties can be modified in the “**User Profile Service Application -> Configure Synchronization Connections -> Create New Connection**” UX when you create a new AD Import synchronization connection.
+        For AD Import synchronization, these two properties can be modified in **User Profile Service Application -> Configure Synchronization Connections -> Create New Connection** when you create a new AD Import synchronization connection.

-        - “`SPS-ClaimProviderID`” should be set to the provider name just created in step 1 by the `New-SPClaimProvider` cmdlet.
+        - `SPS-ClaimProviderID` should be set to the provider name just created in step 1 by the `New-SPClaimProvider` cmdlet.
-        - “`SPS-ClaimProviderType`” should be set to “`SPTrustedBackedByUPAClaimProvider`”.
+        - `SPS-ClaimProviderType` should be set to `SPTrustedBackedByUPAClaimProvider`.

-        For MIM synchronization, these two properties can be set in the “**Configure Attribute Flow**” UX for the MIM database to SharePoint User Profile Application service agent:
+        For MIM synchronization, these two properties can be set in the **Configure Attribute Flow** for the MIM database to SharePoint User Profile Application service agent:

-        - “`SPS-ClaimProviderType`” should be set to “**Trusted**” as Constant type.
+        - `SPS-ClaimProviderType` should be set to **Trusted** as Constant type.
-        - “`SPS-ClaimProviderID`” should be set to the provider name just created in step 1 by the `New-SPClaimProvider` cmdlet.
+        - `SPS-ClaimProviderID` should be set to the provider name just created in step 1 by the `New-SPClaimProvider` cmdlet.

         :::image type="content" source="../media/configure-attribute-flow-2.png" alt-text="configure-attribute-flow-2":::

 4. Make groups searchable: